 In 1991, language development was introduced as an outcome measurement for assessing CI intervention.
-In the following years, language development was also used for prelingually deafened CI recipients [18].
-Since communication acquisition is a complex process that includes pragmatics, semantics, syntax, morphology and phonology, not all areas can be evaluated within a clinical set of MOM.
-Therefore, the HEARRING group agreed that expressive and receptive language should at least be covered in the paediatric MOM test battery and that these areas should be evaluated prior to implantation and yearly thereafter using age-appropriate assessment tools (table 6).
+In the following years, language development was also used for prelingually deafened CI recipients (19).
+Because communication acquisition is a complex process that includes pragmatics, semantics, syntax, morphology, and phonology, not all areas can be evaluated within a clinical set of MOMs.
+Therefore, the HEARRING group agreed that expressive and receptive language should at least be covered in the pediatric MOM test battery and that these areas should be evaluated before implantation and yearly thereafter using age-appropriate assessment tools (Figure 4).